Chart Color Schemes

 Warwick Farm features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Warwick Farm's dwelling structures, as per the latest Census, consisted of 19.9% houses and 80.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's structure of 55.9% houses and 44.1% other dwellings.
+Warwick Farm's dwelling structure, as per the latest Census, comprised 19.9% houses and 80.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
 Home ownership in Warwick Farm stood at 11.5%, with mortgaged dwellings at 16.6% and rented ones at 71.9%.
 The median monthly mortgage repayment was $1,577, lower than Sydney metro's average of $2,427.
-The median weekly rent in Warwick Farm was recorded as $327, compared to Sydney metro's $470.
+Median weekly rent in Warwick Farm was $327, compared to Sydney metro's $470.
 Nationally, Warwick Farm's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing